 Bacteria have more machinery.
 They can, therefore, divide outside of the body’s cell.

 Viruses are more simple in structure.
-They need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it.
+They need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it, according to researchers.

 Thus, antibiotics cannot kill viruses because bacteria and viruses have different mechanisms and machinery to survive and replicate.
 The antibiotic has no “target” to attack in a virus.
 So, antibiotics do not work on viruses and vice versa.
-Anti-virals do not work on bacteria.
+Conversely, anti-virals do not work on bacteria.

 There are anti-viral drugs to do that, but there is a biological price to pay.
 That biological price is what is known as a side effect.
 Let me go on a brief detour to explain as concisely as possible.

 Apart from the fact that it is a synthetic foreign substance with unknown potentials inside the natural biological system, the problem with all drugs is that the entire volume of our blood is pumped around our body once a minute or so.
 That is because your body needs a steady supply of blood to keep your organs functioning properly.

 This means that once any drug reaches the bloodstream.
 It is fairly evenly distributed throughout the entire body.
 Truly, because of this, there is no such thing as a “magic bullet” as the old headache commercials used to depict.

 Since, drugs reach all cells at some point, depending upon their amount and concentration, that is why there are side effects with any drug.
 And because they are foreign substances some of those side effects are adverse or unintended results.

 Azithromycin mentioned above, as with any synthetic drug, also has side effects which you can see listed at this link to see what I mean.
 For your own safety, before you put a foreign substance like a synthetic drug in your body, check out its side effects.